Table of Contents:

 You can file your complaint either by uploading the filled ICANN UDRP complaint form or by directly filling up the form online.
 You will be required to provide details about:

 While you can complain against multiple domains in one go, you can only file a UDRP complaint against one respondent with one form.
-In case you want to draft a complaint against multiple respondents, you will have to fill multiple forms, each with a separate fee.
+In case you want to draft a complaint against multiple respondents, you will have to fill out multiple forms, each with a separate fee.

 The provider reviews the complaint according to the UDRP policies.
 If the complaint complies with everything, the proceeding continues.